JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 It also generates the "spec.rci" file.
 The meshes count per opt is now 254.
 The engines count per opt is now 255.
+The weapon racks count per opt is now 120.

 *** Requirements ***